Introduction to the Course

 Future Career Progression

 Other popular and useful companion subjects that can be studied along with Chemistry are Biology, Physics and Mathematics.
-Chemistry opens the way to studies and careers in Chemistry, Medicine, Dentistry, Chemical Engineering, Biochemistry, Pharmacy, Veterinary Science, Food Science, Physiotherapy, Materials Science etc. Chemistry is a very good companion subject for students studying other Science based (including Geography) or Engineering subjects.
+Chemistry opens the way to studies and careers in Chemistry, Medicine, Dentistry, Chemical Engineering, Biochemistry, Pharmacy, Veterinary Science, Food Science, Physiotherapy, Materials Science etc. Chemistry is a very good companion subject for students studying other Science based (including Geography) or Engineering.